 The good news is that the market has recently opened up.
 You no longer have to sign on for 2 years of wallet devastation through the major providers (AT&T, T-Mobile, Verizon, Sprint).
 You can simply pay for what you use, no contract required.
 Meet the MVNO.

 A Mobile Virtual Network Operator (MVNO) is a company that offers cell phone services by reselling the mobile services of another carrier, often with certain limitations, at a lower cost.
 In the U.S., there are MVNOs that resell AT&T, T-Mobile, Sprint, and Verizon services at a lower cost than you can obtain service directly from any of them.
 There are usually very few differences between the services provided by an MVNO and the services provided by the major carriers.
 What we’ve found is that the MVNO providers often carry the cheapest cell phone plans.

-As you probably know, AT&T and T-Mobile (GSM providers) utilize a sim card.
+As you probably know, most major cellular services now utilize a sim card.
 All MVNO providers which use their services will also use a sim card.
 This makes switching plans really easy.

 - Example: You decide to switch from AT&T to AirVoice Wireless (see below).
 You buy an AirVoice sim card on Amazon and put it into your existing AT&T phone.
 It works perfectly because AirVoice uses AT&T towers.

 Republic Wireless: (Update: This is the plan my parents were using.
 Read my detailed Republic Wireless review for more info) A relatively new idea, the provider leverages the power of Wifi to cut costs for users.
 They offer an integrated VoIP and cellular service for a discounted price.
 The have recently redone the the WiFi and cellular integration, which has greatly enhanced the service.
 Voice and text is through Sprint, but free roaming is allowed on Verizon.